31 Beautiful Flowers That Will Bloom All Season Long

 Coral Drift Rose has semi-double flowers, consisting of 32 petals of rich coral color.

 These roses come in shades of coral and will bloom from spring until the first frost.
-These flowering shrubs are low-growing, cold hardy, disease-resistant, and attractive to pollinators.
-The dark green foliage gives contrast with the blooms.
+These flowering shrubs are low-growing, cold-hardy, disease-resistant, and attractive to pollinators.
+The dark green foliage contrasts with the blooms.

 Golden Trumpet